Creating a Vision BoardPosted on

 Research is very important.
 Start by considering the types of activities you like to do and think about jobs that would allow you to do these activities.
 You can then begin googling these ideal jobs at different companies.
 As you review the various job descriptions, jot down all the qualifications on a piece of paper and spend some time comparing and contrasting the different qualifications different companies are seeking.
 This approach will give you a full view of the skills and experiences needed to pursue these roles.

 Now that you have a sense of what companies are looking for grab 4 boards, papers, or posters.
-These tools will be used to create a 4 year agenda.
+These tools will be used to create a 4-year agenda.
 On year 1 write down goals that you know you can commit to and that will satisfy some of the qualifications you observed in the job descriptions.
-For example, if your job requires you to have experience in management, one of your goals for the year could be seeking a shift supervisor position at your current part time job or becoming the lead organizer in a club event.
+For example, if your job requires you to have experience in management, one of your goals for the year could be seeking a shift supervisor position at your current part-time job or becoming the lead organizer in a club event.
 Continue to go through the job qualifications you wrote down and establish goals for each year in college.
-In some years, you might have several goals and in others you might just have one.
 Your board should feel feasible and exciting and set you up for career success.